ChokoGroup/batocera-CHA/README.md

 - After booting once into Batocera, and if you are not using SD card, you should select an USB disk to be used following [this instructions](https://wiki.batocera.org/store_games_on_a_second_usb_sata_drive).

-- Currently, it is not possible to configure Wi-Fi or disable/enable shaders from RetroArch.
+- Currently, it is not possible to configure Wi-Fi or disable/enable shaders globally from RetroArch.
 You must boot into EmulationStation to set Wi-Fi or to disable/enable shaders.
+RetroArch can set shaders for each core, if they are disabled globally.

 - To create playlists in RetroArch, follow the steps in this video: